keirthana/anbox-cloud-docs/explanation/application-streaming.md

 (exp-application-streaming)=
-# Application Streaming
+# Application streaming

-This guide covers the usage of the Streaming Stack and assumes that you know [how to get access to the Stream Gateway API](https://discourse.ubuntu.com/t/access-the-stream-gateway/17784).
+This guide covers the usage of the streaming stack and assumes that you know how to access the stream gateway.
+If you are not familiar with accessing the stream gateway, see {ref}`howto-access-stream-gateway`.

 ## Streaming stack overview